KugelblitZ-121/KugelblitZ-121/README.md

 ## 🎓 I am a Computer Engineering graduate
 - 🔭 I am a frontend developer working with React.js
-- 🌱 I am upgrading my skills in React.js and Next.js
+- 🌱 Currently upgrading my skills in React.js and Next.js
 - ⚡ Hobbies: Bodybuilding and soccer

 ## 🧰 Languages and Tools: